2024 Local Visibility Index

 The SOCi LVI and Your Business

-The 100 Most Visible Local Brands:
+The SOCi 100 Most Visible Local Brands:

 Who’s Winning, Who’s Struggling, and Why

-The most visible local brands know how to appeal to consumer needs and turn every store or office location into a local favorite.
+SOCi 100 brands know how to appeal to consumer needs and turn every store or office location into a local favorite.

-Congratulations to the SOCi LVI Top 100
+Congratulations to the SOCi 100

 The SOCi LVI results showed many companies competing neck-and-neck for placement in the list of the top 100 local brands.
-Many showed strength in optimization of online profiles and engagement with local audiences, but to reach the coveted position of becoming a top 100 brand, they also had to exhibit strong performance in the form of high star ratings and rankings in local searches.
+Many showed strength in optimization of online profiles and engagement with local audiences, but to reach the coveted position of becoming a SOCi 100 brand, they also had to exhibit strong performance in the form of high star ratings and rankings in local searches.
 Only the combination of effective optimization and strong performance puts brands in the winner’s circle.

 Our chart defines four quadrants for measuring brand performance: